ZuZanaZZ/Automatontron/README.md

 - Playing surface:
     - The background on which the game takes place.
 - Helper with a text bubble:
     - A character that accompanies the player during level solving.
-It provides useful hints, informs the player about the correctness of his machine and warns about possible errors.
+It provides useful hints, informs the player about the correctness of their machine and warns about possible errors.
 - Player character:
     - The player controls this character and interacts with the game environment.
 The character has animations of movement to the right, to the left, and standing still.
 - Circle generator: